leonzh2k/GameSurveyWebsite/README.md

 * Navigation feature to bypass form validation for those who  want to explore the site (or try to break it)

 ### To-do
-* Use a back-end langauge to send results of survey to an email address
+* Use a server-side langauge (possibly PHP) to send results of survey to an email address